-OK, things might be a little grey and overcast at the moment, but did that ever stop a Manc from venturing into the great outdoors?
+Whether it’s grey and overcast or glorious sunshine, does it ever stop a Manc from venturing into the great outdoors?
 From epic treetop adventures (ziplines included) and fun watersports right on our doorsteps, here’s our guide to the best outdoor activities to enjoy in and around Manchester.

 2. Treetop Trek, Prestwich

 Another great activity found within Heaton Park, Treetop Trek allows guests to take on 20 aerial challenges across the two-hour course, including 14 ziplines through the woods and plenty of bridges and tricky beams to climb over.
 The treetop adventure is suitable for ages 5 and above, however, for the under 5’s, there’s a fun treetop net to enjoy filled with super slides, bouncy balls, tunnels and treehouses.

 3. Projekts Skate Park, City Centre

 If skateboarding is more your thing, the hidden skateboard park under the Mancunian Way – Projekts – is the perfect place to practice.
 Offering both skate sessions and lessons, visitors can enjoy the numerous ramps and half-pipes, while taking in the fantastic Akse street art that’s long called Projekts home.

 4. Paintballing at Eccles Forest

 Located in Eccles Forest, Delta Force Paintballing is the perfect day out for Call of Duty fans.
 Delta Force not only provides an epic game of paintballing for friends to enjoy, but plenty of hidden sniper spots, a hundred ft Berlin Wall, and even a full-scale Wild West Gold Rush scenario complete with saloon swinging doors, alongside a zombie-infested graveyard.

 5. Paddleboarding the Bridgewater Canal in Sale

 Since 2021, Mancs can paddle board and kayak along the Bridgewater Canal – a stretch of water that spans across Worsley, Salford, Trafford and the Castlefield area.
 The perfect activity to enjoy during the warmer months, all wannabee paddleboarders must sign up for a membership with British Canoeing online.

 6. Water sports at Sale Water Park